jainr/projectluna/Resources/Documentation/luna.ai/end-to-end-tutorial/publish-ai-service.md

 ### Register a Azure Machine Learning workspace

-In a "Train Your Own Model" AI service, the model training, batch inference and deployment are running in an Azure Machine Learning workspace as pipeline runs.
-We already published the AML pipelines in the previous step (TODO: add link).
-To create the AI service, you need to provide the information about your Azure Machine Learning workspace and how to connect to it.
+For an AI service created from Machine Learning Project, the operations including model training, batch inference and deployment are running in an Azure Machine Learning workspace as pipeline runs.
+To host the AI service, you need to provide the information about your Azure Machine Learning workspace and how to connect to it.

 In Luna service, we use an AAD application to connect to the Azure Machine Learning service.
 In this example, we will reuse an AAD application we created when deploying Luna service.